domingues100/Resistor-Classification/README.md

 The original is available in: https://www.kaggle.com/datasets/eralpozcan/resistor-dataset

-But ours is available in this repository
+But ours is available in this repository in Resistors Images folder